playtron-os/gameos/README.md

 ## Sideloading Games

 Local games can be copied over to Playtron GameOS and integrated using the [local](https://github.com/playtron-os/plugin-local) plugin.
-It is installed by default as of Beta 1.

 ## Build